atbev23/symbolic-c/README.md

 # symbolic-c

-A symbolic computer algebra system (CAS) written in C, designed for embedded systems and custom hardware.
+A symbolic computer algebra system (CAS) written in C, focused on building and simplifying algebraic expressions using a lightweight, statically-allocated architecture.

-Features a command-line interface and modular architecture for parsing, constructing, and simplifying mathematical expressions.
+It features a command-line interface and modular architecture for parsing, constructing, and simplifying mathematical expressions.

 ---

 ## Features

 - **Tokenizes and Parses Expressions:**
-  Handles numeric, symbolic, and operator tokens, including implicit multiplication (e.g., `2x`, `3(x+1)`).
+    - Handles numeric, symbolic, unary (only minus right now), and operator tokens, including implicit multiplication (e.g., `2x`, `3(x+1)`) with plans to expand to function tokens (e.g., `sin(x)`, `log(x)`).
 - **Builds Abstract Syntax Trees (ASTs):**
-  Utilizes a direct shunting yard algorithm for robust AST construction.
+  - Utilizes a direct shunting yard algorithm for AST construction.
+- **Expression Standardization:**
+  - Normalizes the AST by rewriting subtraction, division, and unary negation into a consistent additive and multiplicative form, providing a canonical representation for further symbolic simplification.
 - **Algebraic Simplification:**
-  Implements arithmetic and algebraic properties (identity, zero, distributive, commutative, associative, powers, etc.).
+  - Implements arithmetic and algebraic properties (identity, zero, distributive, commutative, associative, powers, etc.).
 - **Memory-Efficient:**
-  Uses custom token and node pools for memory management—ideal for embedded platforms.
+  - Uses custom token and node pools for memory management—ideal for constrained or embedded platforms.
 - **Designed for Extensibility:**
-  Modular code structure allows for easy addition of new operators, functions, or simplification rules.
+  - Modular code structure allows for easy addition (but not integration) of new operators, functions, or simplification rules.
-- **Hardware Integration:**
-  Targeting the Raspberry Pi Zero, with plans for a custom PCB and Arduino-based GUI for tactile input and display navigation.

 ---